credemol/k8s_tutorial/PITCHME.md

 1. Service: Single, stable name for a set of pods, also acts as load balancer
 1. Replication Controller: Manages the lifecycle of pods and ensures specified number are running
 1. Labels: Used to organize and select group of objects
+---
+### Kubernetes Concepts
+Key concepts of Kubernetes are explained below
 1. etcd: Distributed key-value store used to persist Kubernetes system state
 1. Master: Hosts cluster-level control services, including the API server, scheduler, and controller manager
 1. Node: Docker host running kubelet (node agent) and proxy services